Trypanosomatida: Taxonomy

-Three genera are dixenous (two hosts in the life cycle) – Leishmania, Phytomonas and Trypanosoma and the remainder are monoxenous (one host in the life cycle).
+Three genera are dixenous (two hosts in the life cycle) – Leishmania, Phytomonas and Trypanosoma, while The remainder are monoxenous (one host in the life cycle).
 Paratrypanosoma appears to be the first evolving branch in this order.
 Fifteen genera are recognised in the Trypanosomatidae and there are three subfamilies – Blechomonadinae, Leishmaniinae and Strigomonadinae.
 The genera in the subfamily Strigomonadinae are characterised by the presence of obligatory intracellular bacteria of the Kinetoplastibacterium genus.